coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

     inspire competence, inspire greatness, and inspire heroics doubles.
     When inspiring competence in multiple allies, the deity can choose different skills to inspire for different allies.
--   The effects of the deity's bardic music inspiration abilities last for ten times as long as normal after the deity stops singing.
+-   The effects of the deity’s bardic music inspiration abilities last for ten times as long as normal after the deity stops singing.
 This has no effect on inspiration abilities that have no duration after the bard stops singing.
--   When any effect that is subject to countersong (any spell, supernatural ability, or spell-like effect that has the sonic or language-dependent desriptor) occurs within the deity's hearing, the deity can attempt a countersong as if it had prepared an action to do so.
+-   When any effect that is subject to countersong (any spell, supernatural ability, or spell-like effect that has the sonic or language-dependent desriptor) occurs within the deity’s hearing, the deity can attempt a countersong as if it had prepared an action to do so.